Muenke SyndromeSymptoms, Doctors, Treatments, Advances & More

 Bassett Health Center Cobleskill

-.
+John Novak is a primary care provider, practicing in Internal Medicine in Cobleskill, New York.
 Dr. Novak is rated as an Experienced provider by MediFind in the treatment of Muenke Syndrome.
-His top areas of expertise are Relapsing Multiple Sclerosis (RMS), Enlarged Prostate (BPH), Type 2 Diabetes (T2D), and Lymphangitis.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Relapsing Multiple Sclerosis (RMS), Enlarged Prostate (BPH), Type 2 Diabetes (T2D), and Lymphangitis.

 Healthcare Associates

 Hans Kim is a primary care provider, practicing in Internal Medicine in Boston, Massachusetts.
 Dr. Kim is rated as a Distinguished provider by MediFind in the treatment of Muenke Syndrome.
-His top areas of expertise are Pfeiffer Syndrome, Orofaciodigital Syndrome 1, Goldenhar Disease, and Carpenter Syndrome.
+He is also highly rated in 42 other conditions, according to our data.
+His clinical expertise encompasses Oral-Facial-Digital Syndrome, Marden Walker Like Syndrome, Orofaciodigital Syndrome 1, and Orofaciodigital Syndrome 4.
+Dr. Kim is board certified in American Board Of Internal Medicine.

 Published Date: March 01, 2019